Continuous-Time Public Good Contribution under Uncertainty: A Stochastic Control Approach: Introduction

-We start analyzing the public good contribution problem by taking the point of view of a fictitious social planner who aims to maximize the expected total welfare of the economy under a social budget constraint.
-Assuming prices of the public good and of the private consumption given by discounted exponential martingales, we prove existence and uniqueness of the social planner's optimal policy via a suitable application of Koml\'os' classical theorem (cf.\ \cite{Komlos67}) and a further generalization of it due to Kabanov (cf.\ Lemma 3.5 in \cite{Kabanov99}; see also the functional analytic version of \cite{Balder}).
-The optimal investment strategy is completely characterized by a set of necessary and sufficient stochastic Kuhn-Tucker conditions which in turn lead to the identification of a universal signal process that triggers the public good investments.
+We start analyzing the public good contribution problem by taking the point of view of a social planner who aims to maximize the expected total utility of the economy under a social budget constraint.
+Assuming (forward) prices of the public good and of the private consumption given by discounted exponential martingales, we prove existence and uniqueness of the social planner's optimal policy via a suitable application of Koml\'os' classical theorem \citep[cf.][]{Komlos67}, resp.\ of a generalization due to Kabanov (cf.\ Lemma 3.5 in \citealp{Kabanov99}; see also the functional analytic version of \citealp{Balder}).
+The optimal investment strategy is completely characterized by a set of necessary and sufficient stochastic Kuhn-Tucker conditions, which in turn lead to the identification of a signal process that triggers the optimal monotone control, i.e.\ the optimal investment rule into the public good.
 Such a signal process is the unique solution of a backward stochastic equation in the spirit of \cite{BankElKaroui04}.
-We then consider strategic interaction between the agents in our economy and we show that any Nash equilibrium is again the solution of a set of first order conditions for optimality.
-We restrict our attention to equilibria with \textsl{open-loop} strategies (see also \cite{BackPaulsen09} and \cite{Steg12}) in which agents do react to the evolving exogenous uncertainty, take the contribution processes of others as given and do not react to deviations from announced (equilibrium) play.
-Indeed, as pointed out in \cite{BackPaulsen09} there are serious conceptual problems defining a stochastic continuous-time game of singular controls as ours with more explicit feedback (closed loop) strategies.
-Our approach allows also to provide explicit results in a symmetric homogeneous setting where prices are driven by L\'evy uncertainty.
-We find the explicit forms of the social planner's optimal policy and of the Nash equilibrium which enable a detailed analysis of the degree of free riding in our model.